rails/globalid/README.md

 >> GlobalID::Locator.locate_signed person_sgid
 => #<Person:0x007fae94bf6298 @id="1">

 ```
 You can even bump the security up some more by explaining what purpose a Signed Global ID is for.
-In this way evildoers can't reuse a sign up form SGID on the login page for example.
+In this way evildoers can't reuse a sign-up form's SGID on the login page.
+For example.

 ```ruby
 >> signup_person_sgid = Person.find(1).to_sgid(for: 'signup_form')